All You Need To Know About Central Provident Fund (CPF): Interest Rates, Contributions And More

 The savings from your Special Account (SA) and/or Ordinary Account (OA) up to your Full Retirement Sum (FRS) will be transferred to your RA to form your retirement sum.

 According to CPF, a retirement sum is ” the amount of retirement savings which you have chosen to set aside in your Retirement Account to receive monthly payouts from your payout eligibility age, which is currently at age 65.
-Your retirement sum can be used to join CPF LIFE which provides you with life-long monthly payout or the Retirement Sum Scheme which provides you with a monthly payout until your Retirement Account balance is depleted.”
+Your retirement sum can be used to join CPF LIFE which provides you with a life-long monthly payout or the Retirement Sum Scheme which provides you with a monthly payout until your Retirement Account balance is depleted.”

 The retirement sum will provide you with a monthly payout from the payout eligibility age, which is 65 for members born on or after 1954.